mendozaaalvaro-oss/2025-se-tech-challenge/README.md

 ## License

-This demo application is for evaluation purposes only.
+This demo application is only for the purpose of this tech challenge